jkunimune/nibasa/description.md

 - the semivowels “y” and “v” are always followed by a vowel.
 - adjacent identical consonants are forbidden.

-there are also several stricter rules that apply to common PIL roots (as opposed to proper names).
+there are also several stricter rules that apply to common PIL roots (as opposed to proper names or culturally specific terms).
 - the onset of every syllable is either a single consonant or an obstruent followed by a liquid.
 - the coda of a syllable is a single consonant.
 - adjacent obstruents always agree in voicing.